wwoods/wwoods.github.io/_posts/2016-06-09-easy-sphinx-documentation-without-the-boilerplate.md

     =======
 ```

+Again, the "Members" heading helps to separate your module docstrings from autodoc's member documentation.
 Note that if you ever change `_templates/autosummary/module.rst`, you will need to delete the `_autosummary` directory to regenerate your documentation (it will get re-made with `make html`).

 At this point, running `make html` will document your module.
 First, we'll populate the module for this setup.